silvera/commandir/README.md

 [![test](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml)

 Commandir is an application that allows users to define commands in a `Commandir.yaml` file and invoke them as commands of the Commandir application itself.
+Commandir looks for a `Commandir.yaml` file in the current directory by default.

 ### Hello World
 Here is the contents of a minimal Commandir.yaml file illustrating the canonical Hello World example: